jeremytammik/tbc/a/1798_da4r_curve_project.md

 ### Curve Projection, Detach and FBX in DA4R

-Two little hints on [Forge Design Automation for Revit or DA4R](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.55) issues, projecting a curve onto a planar surface and an impressive list of add-in video samples:
+Two little hints on [Forge Design Automation for Revit or DA4R](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.55) issues, projecting a curve onto a planar surface and an impressive list of add-in sample videos:

 - [DA4R supports FBX and IFC](#2)
 - [DA4R wrong user](#3)